QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/4/c/c.md

 permalink: "/modules/4/c/"
 next: false
 previous: "/modules/4/b/"
-description: "When you use other researcher' data, you should cite it.
+description: "When you use other researchers' data, you should cite it.
 Why is this so important?
 And how do you properly cite data?"
 learningobjectives:
     - Why citing data is important in scientific writing
     - The main components of a data citation